 The DNL from Alternative 1 was overlaid on the DNL contour map for the environmental baseline.
 By overlaying the maps, a "difference" or "delta" map was created, which shows areas where the DNL may rise or drop as a result of implementation of Alternative 1 (Figure 3.7-32).
 In relation to the environmental baseline there are there are four regions where the DNLs increase significantly (an increase in the average hourly sound level at any sensitive receptor of 5 dBA or more).
 These four areas include areas around B-16, B-17, and B-20 as well as on lands underneath the newly created MOAs in the eastern portion of the FRTC SUA.
 The expansion of the B-16 to the west results in an increase in DNL contours over the requested withdrawal lands.
 With the slight shift in activities to the west, the contours over the existing B-16 decrease.
 This change in DNL occurs at the B-17 and B-20 ranges as well, with DNLs increasing over new target areas, and slight decreases over existing target areas, as activities shift and redistribute to utilize the new targets.
 For these three ranges, even though the DNLs increase in comparison with the environmental baseline, these elevated DNLs are contained within the proposed range boundaries.
-This is reflected in the Point of Interest noise estimates of DNL shown in Table 3.7-6, where changes in DNL are most notable near B-16 and B-20.
+This is reflected in the Point of Interest noise estimates of DNL shown in Table 3.7-7, where changes in DNL are most notable near B-16 and B-20.
 With the exception of B-16, and B-20, DNLs for a busy month do not appreciably change from the environmental baseline under Alternative 1.
-Figure 3.7-26 shows the 24 locations that were selected for modeling DNL levels that are listed in Table 3.7-6.